-The following table provides a summary of the Company's cash flows for the periods ended May 31, 2023, and 2022.
+The following table provides a summary of the Company's cash flows for the nine month periods ended August 31, 2023, and 2022.

-2023 2022 Cash from/used in operating activities - Before changes in non-cash working capital items 3,812 (523) - After changes in non-cash working capital items 2,408 (3,658) Cash flows used in investing activities (4,198) (1,381) Cash flows used in/from financing activities (4,193) (342) Net cash outflows (5,983) (5,381) Cash and cash equivalents 781 8,932
+2023 2022 Cash from/used in operating activities - Before changes in non-cash working capital items 4,343 302 - After changes in non-cash working capital items 4,245 (3,492) Cash flows used in investing activities (4,568) (1,645) Cash flows used in financing activities (4,743) (662) Net cash outflows (5,066) (5,799) Cash and cash equivalents 1,698 8,514

-Management intends to finance operating costs over the next twelve months with current cash on hand and cash flow from operations but is considering additional debt or equity financing as a source of funding for further expansion.
+Management intends to finance operating costs over the next twelve months with current cash on hand and cash flow from operations and has entered into a new secured credit facility which has been partially drawn in Q3 2023.
+The Company may consider additional debt or equity financing as a source of funding as required.

-The cash balance of \$0.8 million at May 31, 2023 is down from \$6.8 million on November 30, 2022, mostly due to the strategic acquisitions of 3PL and Flowr.
-The Company produced strong cash inflow from operating activities before working capital of \$3.8 million for the six month period ended May 31, 2023, compared to operating cash outflow of \$0.5 million in the comparative period of the prior year.
-The cash inflow from operating activities after working capital movements was \$2.4 million compared to an outflow of \$3.7 million in the comparative period of the prior year.
+The cash balance of \$1.7 million at August 31, 2023 is down from \$6.8 million on November 30, 2022, mostly due to the strategic acquisitions of 3PL and Flowr.
+The Company produced strong cash inflow from operating activities before working capital of \$4.3 million for the nine month period ended August 31, 2023, compared to operating cash outflow of \$0.3 million in the comparative period of the prior year.
+The cash inflow from operating activities after working capital movements was \$4.2 million compared to an outflow of \$3.5 million in the comparative period of the prior year.

 On July 14, 2023, the Company completed the closing of a \$3.5 million credit facility, which is secured by the real estate of the Company's non-operational and non-licensed property, GreenTec BP ("GTBP").
-The credit facility bears an annual interest rate of 15% with a 3-year amortization period commencing as the facility is drawn upon in \$0.5 million tranches, with a condition that the Company completes a minimum draw-down of \$0.5 million before July 31, 2023.
-Additionally, the company shall pay a quarterly unused fee in the amount equal to an interest rate of 0.50% per quarter on the average daily unused portion of the credit facility.
-As of July 17, 2023, there was no amount drawn on the credit facility.
-Credit facility proceeds are be used solely for working capital purposes.
+The credit facility bears an annual interest rate of 15% with a 3-year amortization period commencing as the facility is drawn upon in \$0.5 million tranches.
+Additionally, the Company shall pay a quarterly unused fee in the amount equal to an interest rate of 0.50% per quarter on the average daily unused portion of the credit facility.
+As at August 31, 2023, the Company has drawn and owes \$2.0 million of the credit facility.